wahmd/wahmd/readme.md

 ### 👋 Hi there, I'm Waleed Ahmad!

-I'm an experienced Software Engineer with solid 2.5 years of professional experience in building cloud-based scalable applications.
+I'm an experienced Software Engineer with a solid 3 years of professional experience in building cloud-based scalable applications.
 Self-learner with strong research skills, I always love to take on new challenges.
 Despite being super committed to deadlines, I have a knack for solving challenges the right way.
 Strong engineering professional with a Bachelor of Computer Science from FAST-NUCES Lahore.

 🤹 Skills: Javascript, Angular, Nodejs, AWS Amplify, MongoDB, RxJS, NgRx, appsync (graphQL), lambda, Cloudformation, SQS, KMS, NoSQL (dynamoDb), express, event bridge, Typescript, HTML, CSS